microsoft/fluentui-react-native/packages/components/Notification/src/SPEC.md

 ## Title

-Toast and bar notifications can include an optional `title` that appears on top of the `message`.
+Toast notifications can include an optional `title` that appears on top of the `message`.
 The `message` will then become subtext.

 ## Button